DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 ## Data Model

-The picture below shows the data model (Table names are abbreviated):
+The picture below shows the conceptual data model.
+The table names are abbreviated.
+As stated previously only the red marked tables are covered by the application:

 <br><img src="./images/intro_dataverse_app_model.png" /><br>

 The meaning of the tables are as follows.
 The names are the ones that are also used in dataverse:
-* Table IMP_CO2_CONS_ACC - Aggregated CO2 consumption
+* IMP_CO2_CONS_ACC - Aggregated CO2 consumption
-* Table IMP_CO2_CONS_RAW_HDR - Import header
+* IMP_CO2_CONS_RAW_HDR - Import header
-* Table IMP_CO2_CONS_RAW - Consumption data of the import
+* IMP_CO2_CONS_RAW - Consumption data of the import
-* Table IMP_USERS - Users and associated department
+* IMP_USERS - Users and associated department
 * Table IMP_DEARTMENTS - Departments
-* Choice IMP_STATES_CHOICE - Possible import states
+* IMP_STATES_CHOICE - Possible import states
-* Choice IMP_CO2_DRIVER_TYPES_CHOICE - Possible drivers for CO2 emission
+* IMP_CO2_DRIVER_TYPES_CHOICE - Possible drivers for CO2 emission

+Conceptually all tables below behave like tables.
+But from PowerPlatform perspective we have technically two kinds of tables: **(1) custom tables** and **(2) choice**.
+Choice is like an enum and from a tabular perspective they have just two columns to accomodate key value pairs.
+They are the preferred option when you have a rather fixed set of values.

 The table below gives a short overview of the columns for the custom tables.
-Choices contain key value pairs.
 In our hackathon the only used default column feature is attachments.
 All other required ones we defined manually.
 In a real world scenario you would only define missing columns on top of the existing ones.
 All relevant columns except attachments have the prefx `CST` to quickly identify them:

 |Table name          |Column name           |Purpose                                     |
 |--------------------|----------------------|--------------------------------------------|